How to Block Inappropriate Websites on Your Phone: A Parent’s Guide

 1. Update Your Device: First things first, make sure your phone’s operating system is up to date.
 This not only guarantees that you have the latest security features but also enhances parental control options, giving you peace of mind.

-• Third-Party Apps: Consider apps like Norton Family or BlockSite if you want to know how to block inappropriate websites on phone for more comprehensive control.
-While these tools are popular among parents, Gigabit IQ’s Ultimate Safer Internet Bundle offers robust tools for enhancing online safety.
-Additionally, FamilyGuard+ provides specialised parental controls that empower you to block adult content and manage your child’s internet usage effectively.
+• Third-Party Apps: Consider apps like Norton Family or BlockSite if you want to know for more comprehensive control.
+While these tools are popular among parents, Gigabit IQ’s offers robust tools for enhancing online safety.
+Additionally, these apps empower you to manage online access.

-3. Create User Profiles: If your device allows, create a separate user profile for your child.
+3. Create User Profile: If your device allows, create a separate user profile for your child.
 This helps you tailor configurations specifically for their usage, ensuring they have a customised experience that prioritises their safety.

 Together, we can create a safer online environment for our loved ones.